Azure/apiforfhir-migration-tool/incremental-copy-docs/README.md

 Name: AZURE_ExportChunkTime
 Value: <<Int number>>

+Name: AZURE_ChunkLimit
+Value: <<Int number>>
 ```
 AZURE_ExportChunkDuration it can take Days, Hours or Minutes as value.
 If the user want the data to be exported on Days basis, put "Days" as value in it.
 If the user want data to be exported on Hourly basis, put "Hours" as value OR if user want to export in minutes put "Minutes" as value.

 AZURE_ExportChunkTime it will take integer as value.

+AZURE_ChunkLimit it will take interger as value which specify how many resources will be exported in a single chunk.

 Example:

-Below setting in azure function will export 30 days data in single chunk:
+Below setting in azure function will export 100M resources under 30 days data in single chunk:
 ```
 Name: AZURE_ExportChunkDuration
 Value: "Days"

 Name: AZURE_ExportChunkTime
 Value: 30

+Name: AZURE_ChunkLimit
+Value: 100000000
 ```

 The user can configure the start date in Azure function from where the export should start from the API for FHIR server.
 AZURE_StartDate will help to export the data from that specific date. <br>